Rudras: Ashwatthama

-Ashwatthama, the son of Drona, is the avatar of one of the eleven Rudras, along with being one of the eight Chiranjivi (the immortals).
-Drona performed many years of severe penances to please Lord Shiva in order to obtain a son who possessed the same valiance as the latter.
-Ashwatthama, the powerful son of Drona, though known as the part incarnate of Rudra, was really born of the four parts of Yama (death), Rudra (destruction), Kama (love) and Krodha (anger).
+Ashwatthama, the son of Drona, is the avatara of the eleven Rudras, along with being one of the eight Chiranjivi (the immortals).
+Drona performed many years of severe penances to please Shiva in order to obtain a son who possessed the same valiance as the latter.
+Ashwatthama, the powerful son of Drona, though known as the part incarnate of Rudra, was really born of the four parts of Yama (death), Rudra (destruction), Kamadeva (love), Krodha (anger).
 Just before Mahabharata war, Bhishma himself declared that it would be virtually impossible for anyone to kill or defeat Ashwatthama in battle as he was the part incarnate of Rudra.
 Bhishma stated that when Ashwatthama becomes angry, it would become impossible to fight him as he would become "a second Shiva".
-The dishonoured death of Drona left Aswathama infuriated, and this event led directly to the annihilation of most of the Pandava lineage by the hands of Ashwatthama himself.
+The dishonoured deaths of Drona, Karna, Duryodhana left Aswathama infuriated, and this event led directly and in an unwary-like manner, to the annihilation of most of the Pandava lineage by the hands of Ashwatthama himself, who killed all of them.
+As a result, Krishna curses him as being unable to heal his bleeding sores without facing death until the end of the Kali Yuga.
+It is said that one can hear him wailing at nights in the Kurukshetra region.